 The organization finds properties in three different ways:

 - By contacting towns and municipalities to discover what sites they have allotted for affordable housing.
-Or looking for a developer, such as Habitat for Humanity, to partner with, sell to, or deed to establish an affordable building.
+Or looking for a developer, such as a Habitat for Humanity, to partner with, sell to, or deed to establish an affordable building.

 - From a land owner wanting to sell to a contractor who may encounter development limitations that make it impossible to use the property.

 - Conducting a study in a three-county service region to identify suitable and viable properties for Habitat construction.
-Then, after finding a property, the organization starts a contract with the land owner.
+Then, after finding a property, the organization starts a contract with the landowner.
 The contract establishes a time frame for us to research the property.

 2. Research the Property

-The development team will start researching the property and ensure it is a good and safe place for the Habitat homeowners.
+The development team will start researching the property and ensure it is a good and safe place for Habitat homeowners.
 These include research steps like: